McIlroy shoots 65 to take three-shot lead in Dubai

 Reed was cleared by the tour after claims on social media that he had identified a ball as his own that was lodged in the wrong tree on the 17th hole.

-A tour referee used binoculars to confirm a ball with Reed's specific marking was in the tree.
+A tour referee used binoculars to confirm that a ball with Reed's specific marking was in the tree.